-Is there a trailer yet for Mindhunter Season 2?
+Is There A Trailer Mindhunter Season 2?

-Nope, and it’s tough to say when we’ll get one until we have a release date.
 The first trailer for Mindhunter arrived in March 2017, a full seven months before the series debut.
 Season 2 is expected this year, so if Netflix plans to keep to that rhythm we should expect a trailer pretty soon.

 According to IndieWire, the second season of Mindhunter will include “eight episodes and feature direction from Fincher, Andrew Dominik, and Carl Franklin.”
 Franklin has previously directed episodes of House of Cards, 13 Reasons Why, and The Leftovers.